ndipatri/GoogleActionsWorkshop/README.md

 [PLA 3D printer filament](https://www.amazon.com/gp/product/B07H9BFNS5/ref=ppx_yo_dt_b_asin_title_o09_s01?ie=UTF8&psc=1)

-Here are [details instructions](https://slides.com/ndipatri/deck-15/fullscreen?token=nDQ96Z1a) on how to actually build one of these catapults.
-Please keep in mind these instructions were originally created for 10 year olds :-)  You will need a hot glue gun!

 ### NOTE ON CREATING BILLING ACCOUNT

 Near the end of this workshop, you will be using your voice to control some fun Ping Pong-related toys.
 Your custom Google Action will be making an output HTTP call to a webhook.
 Most cloud platforms